 Scientists from BLGSP demonstrated that tumor EBV status defines a specific BL phenotype irrespective of geographic origin with particular molecular properties and distinct pathogenic mechanisms.
 EBV-positive BL genomes feature fewer driver mutations despite their greater mutational load.

 By utilizing whole-genome sequencing, DNA copy number analysis and RNA-seq, researchers discovered recurrent somatic point mutations and genes that were targeted by focal somatic deletions in diffuse large B-cell lymphoma (DLBCL).

 Researchers explored the effects of FOXO1 mutations in DLBCL patient samples and DLBCL-derived cell lines and suggested FOXO1 mutation as a novel prognostic factor in DLBCL pathogenesis.

 The study identified a recurrent somatic novel gene fusion between TBL1XR1 and TP63 by analyzing transcriptome data from 96 DLBCL cases.

 Morin et al. uncovered a novel role for chromatin modification in driving the progression of two non-Hodgkin lymphomas (NHLs), follicular lymphoma and diffuse large B-cell lymphoma.

-Through whole exome sequencing, researchers have found that pediatric medulloblastoma, the most common malignant brain tumor found in children, contains a fraction of the mutations found in adult cancers and suggested dysregulation of developmental pathways as a mechanism underlying medulloblastomas.
+Through whole exome sequencing, researchers found that pediatric medulloblastoma, the most common malignant brain tumor found in children, contained a fraction of the mutations found in adult cancers and suggested dysregulation of developmental pathways as a mechanism underlying medulloblastomas.